nikitavoloboev/data/docs/tools/dropbox.md

 I now use [iCloud](https://www.icloud.com/) to sync my files.

-But Dropbox is still a nice service to share and keep files on the cloud.
+I used Dropbox previously to share and keep files on the cloud.
+Don't use it any more as I try to minimize unneccesary running processes on my macOS.

-I currently only use it for sharing some files to download for people.
+I currently only use it for sharing some files to download for people although plan to write my own service for this with [Cloudflare Workers R2](../cloud-computing/serverless-computing/cloudflare-workers.md).
 I have a folder `Shares` and inside it is where I put various files that I want to publicly share with people.
 I then use a modified version of [Directory Watches workflow](https://github.com/nikitavoloboev/small-workflows/blob/master/augmentations/Directory%20watches.alfredworkflow?raw=true) to scan through this folder from Alfred.
 I then modified one of the actions so that on pressing `return` it gives me a shareable link of the file.
 Here is how that Alfred filter looks like for me:

 ![](https://i.imgur.com/ipbEhil.png)